ElCuboNegro/owly-torre-chrome--extension/README.md

 - more bugs commented in source code marked with "// FIX"

 #### To Do List
+- fix the compiler. the compiler is not capable of handle asyn functions.
 - Test and pack
 - fix the webpack
 - finish torre integration